tapvirsingh/teatags/MD/Documentation/1.x/directory-structure.md

 There should be a */Themes/TeaTagsTheme/<span  class = "ttag-dir-hilight">CSS</span>/* and */Themes/TeaTagsTheme/<span  class = "ttag-dir-hilight">Images</span>/* folder for keeping your css and images organised respectively.

-<p class = "ttag-dir">/TTagAppSettings/</p>
+<p class = "ttag-dir">/ttag-settings/</p>

 This directory here is the main control panel for your application.
-About every configuration **file** within this directory is explained separately under the *TTagAppSettings Directory* article section.
+About every configuration **file** within this directory is explained separately under the *ttag-settings Directory* article section.

 However the **directories** are explained here.

-<p class = "ttag-dir">/TTagAppSettings/footer/</p>
+<p class = "ttag-dir">/ttag-settings/footer/</p>

 The folder has currently three files.